-Rightfully or wrongfully, McMahon’s involvement with the XFL steered many people away from the league.
+On the flip side, Rightfully or wrongfully, McMahon’s involvement with the XFL steered many people away from the league.
 They ignored all the great work that the XFL was doing, simply because they couldn’t get over that it was Vince McMahon’s league.
 Some of the political stances like the polarizing national anthem rule, where players had to stand, alienated some while appeasing others.

-A point of contention among those involved in the Chapter 11 sale process of the XFL was Vince McMahon’s genuine motivations during the bankruptcy proceedings.
+Another point of contention among those involved in the Chapter 11 sale process of the XFL was Vince McMahon’s genuine motivations during the bankruptcy proceedings.
 Up until the final hour of the league’s sale, many of the unsecured creditors believed that Vince McMahon was trying to keep his creation alive for himself by any means necessary.

 Publicly, Vince McMahon may never come out and express this, but he has to be happy that his vision of “re-imagining” the game of football fell into the care of Dwayne Johnson and Dany Garcia.
 Two passionate go-getters who wholeheartedly believe in the XFL.
 Rather than an anonymous investment group with no emotional attachment to the league.

 And also with the new like-minded ownership group.
-The reimagining that McMahon sought for the XFL may extend beyond just the football field.
+The reimagining that McMahon sought for the XFL may live on and extend beyond just the football field.

 Early indications suggest that the co-founders of Seven Bucks Productions, Garcia and Johnson plan to expand their XFL into a multi-platform entity.
 With year-round content on multiple viewing platforms that intersect with all entertainment avenues.
 The plan figures to include documentaries and reality shows dedicated to following the teams and it’s players.